Skip to Content

 2. Add warm water, egg, and 1/2 cup butter or oil, and mix with paddle attachment on medium speed for 3-5 minutes.

-3. The dough should be like a thick, sticky batter, like a thick banana bread batter.
+3. The dough should be a thick, sticky batter, like a thick banana bread batter.

 4. Lightly dust countertop or a pie crust bag with potato starch or gluten free flour.